 Students in CHAMPIONS for Christ classes are expected to complete any work assigned by the mentor the remaining 4 days at home and return to co-op the following week with the assignment ready to turn in.
 The amount of homework varies by class and is typically noted in the Course Description in the Course Catalog.
 Students who get behind in homework are subject to disciplinary action and, if far enough behind without a valid excuse, may be asked to drop that class or to leave the co-op with parents expected to pay any remaining tuition to the mentor.

 Yes, mentors assign grades for your student's work.
 An up-to-date average appears on the Classroom Dashboard for that class as well as grades for individual assignments, noting any that may be missing.
 Parents should check these grades often to ensure your student is on track.
 As for the final grade, parents are free to adjust a mentor's final grade up or down at your discretion, taking into consideration your child's performance and ability.

 Will CHAMPIONS accept students with learning disabilities or special needs?

 CHAMPIONS is not equipped to teach students with learning disabilities, since classes meet only once a week with limited time constraints and our mentors are not trained for such situations.
-That said, depending on the learning disability and with intense parent involvement the remaining 4 days of the week, students with ADD, dysgraphia, anxiety, and dyslexia have successfully completed classes at CHAMPIONS.
+That said, depending on the learning disability and with intense parental involvement the remaining 4 days of the week, students with ADD, dysgraphia, anxiety, and dyslexia have successfully completed classes at CHAMPIONS.
 Please indicate on your application and at your family interview what needs your student may have so that we can make an informed decision and make mentors aware of your student's needs should they be accepted.
 This includes making mentors aware of any food allergies or other physical restrictions your student may have.
 The facility where CHAMPIONS meets is ADA compliant and wheelchair accessible to accommodate any physical needs.